Skip Navigation

 GCU Student smiling

 Georgian Court University provides students with wide-ranging experiences to ensure they graduate with the knowledge and skills necessary for living, working, and thriving in a global society.
-We strive to create academic spaces and work environments in which diversity, equity, and inclusion are visibly celebrated and promoted.
-At the heart of our DEI efforts is the desire to build a respectful community that recognizes and welcomes the full spectrum of humanity.
+We strive to create academic spaces and work environments in which diversity, equity, inclusion, and belonging are visibly celebrated and promoted.
+At the heart of our DEIB efforts is the desire to build a respectful community that recognizes and welcomes the full spectrum of humanity.
 This is achieved through university programming, training for faculty and staff, as well as academic and financial support for GCU students.

-CDEI Mission
+CDEIB Mission

 • Promote awareness of diversity/inclusion related issues through campus-wide programming and educational opportunities